Jet Age: Civil aviation

 The British de Havilland Comet was the first jet airliner to fly (1949), the first in service (1952), and the first to offer a regular transatlantic service (1958).
 One hundred and fourteen of all versions were built.
 However, the first jet airliner to provide a sustained and dependable service was the Soviet Tupolev Tu-104 (201 built) which was the only jet airliner in operation worldwide between 1956 and 1958 (the Comet having been withdrawn in 1954 due to structural failure issues).
-The Comet and Tu-104 were later outstripped in production by the American Boeing 707 (which entered service in 1958) and Douglas DC-8, which joined it in the skies over the next few years.
+The Comet and Tu-104 were later outstripped in production by the United States' Boeing 707 (which entered service in 1958) and Douglas DC-8, which joined it in the skies over the next few years.
 Other types of the period included the French Sud Aviation Caravelle.
-After the 707 began service on the New York to Paris route on October 26th, 1958, with Pan American, 1959 became the first year that more transatlantic passengers traveled by air than by sea.
+After the 707 began service on the New York to Paris route on October 26, 1958, with Pan American, 1959 became the first year that more transatlantic passengers traveled by air than by sea.

 As the number of passengers soared, it became impractical to increase the number of aircraft flying from the major hub airports.
 International airports like that of Orly Airport in Paris, France would construct terminals around bag-check and customs processing efficiency in response to rising passenger numbers.
 Instead, designers created even larger widebody airliners and the engine manufacturers responded with larger, more powerful and also more fuel-efficient engines.
 The first "jumbo jet" was the Boeing 747, and it both increased airport passenger capacity and reduced the cost of air travel, further accelerating the social changes brought about by the Jet Age.

 Military aviation

 Military aviation had entered the jet age somewhat earlier, during the closing stages of World War II.
 In the early postwar years, the increasing use of jet aircraft had little significant impact, serving mainly to continue the slow but steady improvements in performance seen in the past.
 Supersonic flight brought about a step change in aircraft performance.
 The Bell X-1, first to break the sound barrier in level flight, was an experimental rocket-powered type, and production jets which followed it into service could fly little faster.
 The first jet aircraft designed from the outset for supersonic flight was the British Fairey Delta 2.
-On March 10, 1956 it became the first aircraft to fly faster than 1,000 miles per hour, heralding an era of "fast jets" typically limited to a speed of Mach 2.2 by the engineering materials available.
+On March 10, 1956, it became the first aircraft to fly faster than 1,000 miles per hour, heralding an era of "fast jets" typically limited to a speed of Mach 2.2 by the engineering materials available.
 As jets became faster, their armament changed from guns to missiles.
 Avionics systems became more complex with radar, fire-control and other systems.
 Aircraft became larger and more expensive, and so were required to do more to make them economical.
 All this profoundly affected the nature of military strategy during the Cold War.